-A newspaper publisher and state senator from New Hampshire, the lengthy named Orsino Augustine Jabez Vaughan was born on March 11, 1819 in Hanover, New Hampshire, one of fourteen children born to Silas and Polly Ingalls Vaughan.
-Nothing could be found on Orsino's early life and schooling, and it is presumed that he received his education in the town of his birth.
-Vaughan was admitted to the Connecticut state bar in 1846 and from there was named as register of probate for Gilmanton County, New Hampshire in 1849.
+A newspaper publisher and state senator from New Hampshire, the plentifully named Orsino Augustine Jabez Vaughan was born on March 11, 1819, in Hanover, New Hampshire, one of fourteen children born to Silas and Polly Ingalls Vaughan.
+Little information could be found on Orsino's early life and schooling, excepting notice of his working in a wool mill where he learned the trade of dyer.
+Vaughan was admitted to the Connecticut state bar in 1846 and first entered into public office in 1851 when he was named as register of probate for Gilmanton County, serving until 1857.

 Vaughan's obituary from the Bradford Vermont Opinion, May 6, 1876.